 Finalists announced: Friday, April 25, 2014

-Finalists meet with coach to prepare final live round: Weekend of April 26-27, 2014
+Finalist individuals or teams meet with Stephanie Jutt to prepare final live round – Saturday and Sunday morning, April 26-27, 2014

 What to Submit

 - Executive Summary